mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 ![Reinforcement Learning Dynamic Programming VS Actor-Critic]({{site.baseurl}}/images/reinforcement_learning_utility_estimation_dp_vs_ac.png){:class="img-responsive"}

 Similarly to the estimation of TD(0) in the [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html) the value for the two terminal states are zero.
 This is the consequence of the fact that we cannot estimate the update value for a terminal state, because after a terminal state there is not another state.
 As discussed in the [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html) this is not a big issue and does not affect the convergence in any significant way.
-From a practical point of view the results obtained with the AC algorithm can be unstable because of the higher number of hyper-parameter to tune, however the flexibility of the paradigm can often balance this drawback.
+From a practical point of view the results obtained with the AC algorithm can be unstable because there are more hyper-parameter to tune, however the flexibility of the paradigm can often balance this drawback.

 Actor-only and Critic-only methods
 -------------------------------

-In the article ["Reinforcement Learning in a Nutshell"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.69.9557&rep=rep1&type=pdf) the different techniques I introduced until now are divided in three categories: AC methods, Critic-only, Actor-only.
-Here I will follow a similar approach to give a larger view on the techniques available out here.
+In the [Sutton and Barto's book](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html) AC methods are considered part of TD methods.
+That makes sense, because the critic is an implementation of the TD(0) algorithm.
+However in the article ["Reinforcement Learning in a Nutshell"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.69.9557&rep=rep1&type=pdf) AC methods are considered as a meta-category which can be used to assign all the techniques I introduced until now to three groups: AC methods, Critic-only, Actor-only.
+Here I will follow a similar approach to give a wider view on what is available out there.
+In this post I introduced a possible architecture for an AC algorithm.
+In AC methods the actor and the critic are represented explicitly and trained separately, but **is it possible to use only the actor or only the critic?**
-Until now I always talked about utility function and policy.
+In the previous posts I always wrote about utility function and policy.
 In dynamic programming these two entities collapsed in the value iteration and the policy iteration algorithms (see [first post](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html)).
-However both of them are based on the utility estimation which allows convergence thanks to Generalised Policy Iteration (GPI) mechanism (see [second post](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html)).
+However both of them are based on the utility estimation which allows the policy to converge thanks to the Generalised Policy Iteration (GPI) mechanism (see [second post](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html)).
 In fact also in TD learning we are always relying on the utility estimation (see [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html)) even when the emphasis is on the policy (SARSA and Q-learning).
 All these methods can be broadly grouped in a category called **Critic-only**.
-Critic-only methods always build a policy on top of a utility function and as I said the utility function is the critic in an AC framework.
+Critic-only methods always build a policy on top of a utility function and as I said the utility function is the critic in the AC framework.

 ![Reinforcement Learning Scheme comparison Actor-Critic Actor-Only Critic-Only]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_scheme_actor_only_critic_only.png){:class="img-responsive"}

 What if we search for an optimal policy without using a utility function?
 Is that possible?
 The answer is yes.
-We can search directly in policy space using an approach called **Actor-only**.

-A class of algorithms called [REINFORCE](http://link.springer.com/article/10.1007/BF00992696)

-Since to understand REINFORCE it is necessary to know gradient descent and generalisation thorugh neural networks (which I will cover later in this series) I would like to focus on another kind of Actor-only techniques which are called [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm).
-The *evolutionary algorithm* label can be applied to a wide range of techniques, but in reinforcement learning are often used [genetic algorithms (GA)](https://en.wikipedia.org/wiki/Genetic_algorithm).
-Using GA means to represent each policy as a possible solution to the agent problem.
+We can search directly in policy space using an **Actor-only** approach.
+A class of algorithms called [REINFORCE](http://link.springer.com/article/10.1007/BF00992696) (REward Increment = Nonnegative Factor x Offset Reinforcement x Characteristic Eligibility) can be considered part of the Actor-only group.
+REINFORCE measures the correlation between the local behaviour and the global performance of the agent and updates the weights of a neural network.
+Since to understand REINFORCE it is necessary to know gradient descent and generalisation through neural networks (which I will cover later in this series) I would like to focus on another kind of Actor-only techniques which are called [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm).
+The *evolutionary algorithm* label can be applied to a wide range of techniques, but in reinforcement learning are often used [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm).
+Using genetic algorithms means to represent each policy as a possible solution to the agent problem.
 Imagine to have 10 cleaning robots working in parallel, each one using a different (random initialised policy).
 After 100 episodes we can have an estimation of how good the policy of each single robot is.
 We can keep the best robots and randomly mutate their policies in order to generate new ones.
 After some generations the evolution selects the best policies and among them we can (probably) find the optimal one.
-During my career as researcher at the [Laboratory of Autonomous Robotics and Artificial Life (LARAL)](http://laral.istc.cnr.it/) I used evolutionary algorithms and in particular GA in [evolutionary robotics](https://en.wikipedia.org/wiki/Evolutionary_robotics) to investigate the [decision making strategies of simulated robots](http://www.sciencedirect.com/science/article/pii/S0376635715000595) moving in different ecologies.
-For this reason I would like to spend more words on this topic in the next post.
+In classic reinforcement learning textbooks the genetic algorithms are not covered.
+During my career as researcher at the [Laboratory of Autonomous Robotics and Artificial Life (LARAL)](http://laral.istc.cnr.it/) I used genetic algorithms in [evolutionary robotics](https://en.wikipedia.org/wiki/Evolutionary_robotics) to investigate the [decision making strategies of simulated robots](http://www.sciencedirect.com/science/article/pii/S0376635715000595) moving in different ecologies.
+To give a contribution in this sense, I will spend more words on genetic algorithms in the next post.

 Conclusions
 -----------
+Starting from the neurobiology of the mammalian brain I introduced AC methods, a class of reinforcement learning algorithms which is widely used by the research community.
+The neuronal AC model can describe phenomena like Pavlovian learning and drug addiction, whereas its computational counterpart can be easily applied in robotics and machine learning.
+The Python implementation is straightforward and is based on the TD(0) algorithm introduced in the [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html).
+Considering the TD(0) algorithm as part of the AC scheme, could lead us to the conclusion that AC methods are a TD variation.
+However we can turn it around and consider the AC methods as the largest category and TD methods as a sub-part.
+From this point of view I categorised TD algorithms as Critic-only methods and techniques such as REINFORCE and genetic algorithm as Actor-only methods.
+In the **next post** I will focus on **genetic algorithms**, a method which allows searching directly in the policy space without the need of a utility function.

 Index